Blank white background with no objects or features visible.

 5. Kong AI

-Kong AI is an extension of the popular Kong Gateway, built to support API management for AI workloads, including large language models.
-While LiteLLM focuses on abstracting LLM APIs at the application level, Kong AI brings in enterprise-grade API gateway capabilities like traffic control, authentication, rate limiting, and observability—tailored for AI services.
+Kong AI is another implementation of the popular Kong Gateway that is designed to facilitate API management of AI workloads, including LLMs.
+Where LiteLLM specializes in the abstraction of LLM APIs on the application side, Kong AI introduces enterprise-level API gateway features such as traffic control, authentication, rate limiting, and observability, designed for AI applications.

 Top Features: